xing/hops/README.md

 When you are finished, please do go ahead and create a [pull request](https://help.github.com/articles/creating-a-pull-request/).

-Hops is entirely written in ECMAScript 5 and adheres to [semistandard](https://github.com/Flet/semistandard) code style.
+Hops is entirely written in ECMAScript 5 and its code is formatted using [prettier](https://prettier.io).
 Please make sure your contribution does, too.

 ### Alternatives